liaowow/hackerrank-prac/README.md

 #### Depth-First Graph Search

 It continues down a path until it reaches the end.
-It is helpful for determining if a path exists between two vertices.
+Employing either **recursion** or a **stack** data structure, it is helpful for determining if a path exists between two vertices.

 DFS has many applications, including topological sorting and detecting cycles, but one of the more interesting real-world applications is that it can be used to solve problems that have a **singular correct answer** (a path between the start state and end state), such as a sudoku exercise.